 A person that is strongly considering getting into detecting probably already has an idea of what detector he/she wants, so ask them.
 If the detector doesn’t meet your budget, consider getting a gift certificate that they can use toward buying it themselves.

 If you are purchasing a detector as a surprise gift, consider your budget when selecting a detector.
 Metal detector prices vary wildly, from less than $200 bucks to several thousand dollars for a “top model”.
 Don’t fall into the trap of buying a high-end detector for someone with just because you can afford one.
 Many high-end detectors are built for expert detectorists and can be extremely frustrating for a first time user.

 The Garrett AT Pro, at around $600, is considered one of the best and most popular all-around metal detectors on the market.
+Not only is the AT Pro waterproof, but it is one of the easiest metal detectors to learn.
 Others in that price range include the MineLab X-Terra, White’s M6 and Fisher F5.